polygonez/EHPlainAlert/README.md

 ###Hiding Messages

 Notifications will hidden automatically after 4 seconds.
-You can override ***EHDEFAULT_HIDING_DELAY*** for changing behavior.
+You can override ***EHDEFAULT_HIDING_DELAY*** for change this behavior.

-Or you can tap on message to hide it.
+Also you can just tap on message to hide it.

 ###On Tap Actions